English overseas possessions: The first overseas settlements

 On 25 March 1584, Queen Elizabeth I granted Sir Walter Raleigh a charter for the colonization of an area of North America which was to be called, in her honour, Virginia.
 This charter specified that Raleigh had seven years in which to establish a settlement, or else lose his right to do so.
 Raleigh and Elizabeth intended that the venture should provide riches from the New World and a base from which to send privateers on raids against the treasure fleets of Spain.
 Raleigh himself never visited North America, although he led expeditions in 1595 and 1617 to the Orinoco River basin in South America in search of the golden city of El Dorado.
 Instead, he sent others to found the Roanoke Colony, later known as the "Lost Colony".

 On 31 December 1600, Elizabeth gave a charter to the East India Company, under the name "The Governor and Company of Merchants of London Trading into the East Indies".
-The Company soon established its first trading post in the East Indies, at Bantam on the island of Java, and others, beginning with Surat, on the coasts of what are now India and Bangladesh.
+The first voyage took place in 1601 led by James Lancaster and established its first trading posts in the East Indies, at Bantam on the island of Java and another on the small Island of Run in the Spice Islands.
+Within ten years they had established other factories, with Surat, on the coasts of what are now India and Bangladesh.

 Most of the new English colonies established in North America and the West Indies, whether successfully or otherwise, were proprietary colonies with Proprietors, appointed to found and govern settlements under Royal charters granted to individuals or to joint stock companies.
 Early examples of these are the Virginia Company, which created the first successful English overseas settlements at Jamestown in 1607 and Bermuda, unofficially in 1609 and officially in 1612, its spin-off, the Somers Isles Company, to which Bermuda (also known as the Somers Isles) was transferred in 1615, and the Newfoundland Company which settled Cuper's Cove near St John's, Newfoundland in 1610.
 Rhode Island, Connecticut, and Massachusetts Bay, each incorporated during the early 1600s, were charter colonies, as was Virginia for a time.
 They were established through land patents issued by the Crown for specified tracts of land.
 In a few instances the charter specified that the colony's territory extended westward to the Pacific Ocean, was based on the claims to the Pacific coast arising from the explorations of Francis Drake.
 The charters of Connecticut, Massachusetts Bay, and Virginia each contained this "sea to sea" provision.